Doxuno

 GOVERNING LAW AND JURISDICTION

 This Agreement shall be governed by and construed in accordance with the law of England and Wales.
-The parties irrevocably submit to the exclusive jurisdiction of the courts of England and Wales to determine any dispute arising out of or in connection with this Agreement, without prejudice to any party's right to apply to the First-tier Tribunal (Property Chamber) where it has statutory jurisdiction.
+The parties irrevocably submit to the exclusive jurisdiction of the courts of England and Wales to determine any dispute arising out of or in connection with this Agreement, without prejudice to: (a) the statutory jurisdiction of the First-tier Tribunal (Property Chamber) over rent and certain landlord-and-tenant matters; and (b) the binding redress jurisdiction of the PRS Landlord Ombudsman once that scheme is in force.

 LANDLORD